Written by Philip Drew, Priya Patel, Emanuele Arcá on Wednesday 9th December 2020

 ISPOR EU 2020 delivered a wide spectrum of topics related to market access.
 Avoiding the topic of COVID-19 and the challenges this pandemic has brought to our discipline was impossible, it seems, but the event provided lots of food for thought.
-COVID-19 aside, one of the most striking themes in the sessions we attended was that of challenging the status quo and disrupting traditional market access approaches and health technology assessment (HTA) methodologies.
+COVID-19 aside, one of the most striking themes in the sessions we attended was that of challenging the status quo and disrupting traditional & strategic market access approaches and health technology assessment (HTA) methodologies.
 How?
 By creating new elements of value, increasing patient-reported data, and simply delivering efficiencies that fast-track market access process.

 The focus on disrupting the status quo has partly been driven by an increase in small and medium-sized biotech entities, in which smaller, inexperienced access teams are bringing products to market with limited data sets.
 This discussion was part of a larger theme, discernible across the conference (and undoubtedly influenced by the pandemic), of expediting access to get needed drugs to patients quicker.